Skip to main content

 Modes and collections with inline mentions

-When mentioning a token inline, tokens are organised into collections:
+When mentioning a token inline, tokens are organized into collections:

 When you mention a token inline, the token is added with the value for the default mode.
 If you wish to change the mode you are able to do so.
 (Note: only editors can change the mode of an inline mentioned token, viewers see the token with the selected mode).